 In digital marketing constructs, your web content delivers customers to your brand.
 Therein lies the inbound marketing paradigm you probably deploy already.
 Just in case you aren’t already using inbound marketing, here is a quick rundown:

 Organic search: Rank your web assets for visibility in Google search.
 At the very least customers should find your website when someone searches the company by name.
 Branded search, as it is called, seems easier than it actually is, especially for start-up companies.
 Large e-commerce brands drill deep into SEO with strategic site structures and useful content for SERPS around the brand and its products.
-A big positive for organic search and SEO is, it’s free, however can be incredibly time-consuming creating valuable, optimized content and may take months to see its effects.
+A big positive for organic search and SEO is, it’s free, however can be incredibly time-consuming creating valuable, SEO-optimized content and may take months to see its effects.

 Paid search: Google makes money by selling premium placement for popular terms.
 The higher the search volume, the more Google charges.
 Companies pay a toll every time a sponsored ad is clicked.
 Paid search is one type of pay-per-click, or PPC, model.
 It’s a great way to target a certain demographic—like your ideal buyer persona—or geographic areas without having to create optimized content.
 Paid search/paid ads will also show up above the organic content in the search results.
 The ROI on paid search is going to be more immediate than organic search efforts as well.